cloud-bulldozer/benchmark-operator/docs/sysbench.md

       - name: fileio
         parameters:
           file-test-mode: rndrw
+        # This removes the file-test-mode parameter during the cleanup step
+        # Since run_parameters and prepare_parameters are not defined, they use file-test-mode: rndrw
+        #cleanup_parameters:
+          #file-test-mode: null
 ```

 Name here refers to testname and can be cpu or fileio or memory etc and the parameters are the parametes for the particular test.